 These considerations suggest to view a FIFO network as a system that is min-plus linear at rates $r \leq C - r_c$ and crosses into a nonlinear region when the rate exceeds the threshold.
-The crossing of these regions coincides with the point where the available bandwidth S{fifo} can be observed.
+The crossing of these regions coincides with the point where the available bandwidth $S{\rm fifo}$ can be observed.

 Probing schemes that vary the rate of probe traffic can sometimes be interpreted in terms of searching for the crossover from a linear to a nonlinear regime.
 In particular, the rules in pathload and pathchirp to stop measurements when increasing delays are observed can be justified in terms of crossing the nonlinear region (at least in a FIFO system) since a probing rate above $C-r_c$ is the turning point when the buffer of the FIFO system fills up.
+In the remainder of this section, we address the problem of locating this crossover point using system-theoretic arguments.